-The Certification Body conducted the following certification based on the materials submitted by the Evaluation Facility during the evaluation process.
+The Certification Body performed the certification from the following viewpoints based on the materials submitted by the Evaluation Facility during the evaluation process.

-- 1. Contents pointed out in the Observation Reports shall be adequate. - 2.
-Contents pointed out in the Observation Reports shall properly be solved. - 3.
-The submitted documentation was sampled, the content was examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
-Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
+- 1. The submitted documentation was sampled, the content was examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 2.
+Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 3.
 The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.